enyojs/ares-project/test/selenium/README.md

 **WARNING:**

-* Only xml-scripts, md5sum-file and AresTestJava.patch file are pushed on gitHub.
+* Only xml-scripts, md5/sha1 sum-file and AresTestJava.patch file are pushed on gitHub.
 * The Java code is not.
 * Reasons are; expecting to find an XML to javascript Formatter and avoid two source code for the same test.